Best Paris Itinerary 5 Days

 Tip: If you can get out of bed, enjoy the sunrise at the Trocadero.
 With almost no one around, you can take great pictures without anyone disturbing you!

-Tip: Get as early access as possible to climb the Eiffel Tower and allow about 2 hours from the time you arrive to the time you actually disembark.
+Tip: Get as early access as possible to climb the Eiffel Tower and allow about 2 hours from when you arrive to when you disembark.

 Arc de Triomphe

-A five-day stay in Paris will allow you to not only pass by, but also go above, the Arc de Triomphe at Place de l’Etoile at the end of the Champs-Élysées.
+A five-day stay in Paris will allow you to pass by and go above the Arc de Triomphe at Place de l’Etoile at the end of the Champs-Élysées.
 The arch was built to celebrate war victories and honor the many who died during the French Revolution and the Napoleonic Wars.
-An incredible vantage point to get a different perspective of the city.
+It is an incredible vantage point to get a different city perspective.
 I love the view of La Défense, the modern side of Paris from there.

 Champs-Elysées

-The Champs-Élysées runs from the Arc de Triomphe to Place de la Concorde.
-A huge boulevard with beautiful boutiques, luxury shops, restaurants and cafes, and a cinema.
+The Champs-Élysées runs from the Arc de Triomphe to the Place de la Concorde—a huge boulevard with beautiful boutiques, luxury shops, restaurants and cafes, and a cinema.
 One of Paris’ most famous cabaret shows is his Lido.

 Place de la Concorde

-One of the squares you will encounter during your five days in Paris is Place de la Concorde.
-The largest square in Paris between the Champs Elysées and the Tuileries Gardens.
+Place de la Concorde is one of the squares you will encounter during your five days in Paris—the largest square in Paris between the Champs Elysées and the Tuileries Gardens.
 Built in 1772, it was then still called Place Louis XV.
 During the Revolution, it was called Revolution Square.
-Square where executions took place during the Revolution, including that of Louis XVI. and his wife Queen Marie Antoinette.
+The square where executions took Place during the Revolution, including that of Louis XVI. and his wife, Queen Marie Antoinette.

 Tuileries Garden

-Walk its length (you should!) and you’ll reach the Arc de Triomphe du Carrousel, directly in front of the Louvre.
+Walk its length (you should!) and reach the Arc de Triomphe du Carrousel directly before the Louvre.
 Good to know: The Orangerie Museum is located in the southwest corner of the gardens.
-Since you only have 5 days in Paris, you probably won’t have time to visit, but keep in mind that last entry is at 5:15 PM.
+Since you only have five days in Paris, you probably won’t have time to visit, but remember that the last entry is at 5:15 PM.

 Louvre

-Helpful Tip: The Louvre Museum is open from 9am to 6pm every day except Tuesdays.
-The Louvre Museum is closed on Tuesdays 1st January, 1st May and 25th December.
+Helpful Tip: The Louvre Museum is open daily from 9 am to 6 pm except Tuesdays.
+The Louvre Museum is closed on Tuesdays, 1st of January, 1st of May, and 25th of December.

 The amount of art that can be seen at the Louvre is unprecedented.
-Originally a fortress, this huge museum was turned into an art gallery in the 17th century.
-Some of the world’s finest paintings and sculptures include Da Vinci’s Mona Lisa and the Winged Triumph.
-The Louvre Museum is very busy and regularly sells out, so be sure to buy your tickets in advance.
+Originally a fortress, this vast museum became an art gallery in the 17th century.
+The world’s finest paintings and sculptures include Da Vinci’s Mona Lisa and the Winged Triumph.
+The Louvre Museum is very busy and regularly sells out, so buy your tickets in advance.
 I also recommend taking a guided tour with at least an audio guide.
-This allows you to appreciate the many works to admire and the building which is itself a great work of art.
+This allows you to appreciate the many works to admire and the building, which is an excellent work of art.

-Good to know: The Louvre opens at 9am.
-Go there as soon as it opens and plan to stay there for at least 4 hours.
+Good to know: The Louvre opens at 9 am.
+Go there when it opens and plan to stay there for at least 4 hours.

 Good to know: The Orangerie Museum is located in the southwest corner of the gardens.
-Since you only have 5 days in Paris, you probably won’t have time to visit, but keep in mind that last entry is at 5:15 PM.
+Since you only have five days in Paris, you probably won’t have time to visit, but remember that the last entry is at 5:15 PM.

 Palais Royal

-You will love this place!
-The residence of Cardinal Richelieu, who lived there until his death in 1642, the palace became the property of Philippe II, Duke of Orléans, who ascended the throne when Louis was his 15th.
-In 1715, he ascended to the throne at the age of five.
-Today it is the seat of the Constitutional Council and the Ministry of Culture.
-An interesting visit thanks to his art installations made of striped columns of different sizes.
+You will love this Place!
+The residence of Cardinal Richelieu, who lived there until he died in 1642, the palace became the property of Philippe II, Duke of Orléans, who ascended the throne when Louis was his 15th.
+In 1715, he climbed to the throne at the age of five.
+It is the seat of the Constitutional Council and the Ministry of Culture today.
+Thanks to his art installations of striped columns of different sizes, it was an exciting visit.

 It’s becoming more and more popular.
-So if in Paris he stays for 5 days, be sure to go there and take pictures before continuing your exploration.
+So if he stays for five days in Paris, be sure to go there and take pictures before continuing your exploration.

 Notre Dame